blu3mania/npp-papyrus/Installation.md

 - functionList\Papyrus Script.xml

-  You can use this plugin's "Add function list support" feature under Advanced menu, which automatically copy this file and also correctly set langID in overrideMap.xml.
+  You can use this plugin's "Install function list support" feature under Advanced menu, which automatically copies this file and also sets correct langID in overrideMap.xml.

   If you want to do it manually, it is a bit tricky.
 First, copy this file to "functionList" directory under Notepad++'s data folder.
 Then, you need to update overrideMap.xml under that folder.
 The key is to find the